futo-org/grayjay-plugin-bilibili/README.md

 1.  `npm run npm-dev` or `bun run bun-dev`
 2.  load `dev-config.json` into Grayjay
 ## TO-DO
-- [ ]   Seems like video links time out and stop working fairly quickly.
+- [X]   (I haven't noticed this in a while) Seems like video links time out and stop working fairly quickly.
 Can we prevent that by send cookies along with the requests?
 - [ ]   Figure out captcha verification for space posts and space videos or at least proper rate limiting error messages The captcha only shows up for posts. for videos there is just a login prompt that shows up whenever taking an action However once the posts captcha is done the login prompts stop